PrefectHQ/prefect/docs/guides/moving-data.md

     my_gcp_creds.save(name="my-gcp-creds-block", overwrite=True)
     ```

+    Run the code to create the block.
+We should see a message that the block was created.

 ## Create a storage block

-Create a block for your cloud provider using Python code or the UI.
+Let's create a block for cloud provider using Python code or the UI.
-In this example we'll use Python code:
+In this example we'll use Python code.

 === "AWS"

-    Note the S3Bucket block is not the same as the S3 block that ships with Prefect.
+    Note that the S3Bucket block is not the same as the S3 block that ships with Prefect.
     The S3Bucket block we use in this example is part of the prefect-aws library and provides additional functionality.

+    We'll reference the credentials block created above.

     ```python
     from prefect_aws import S3Bucket

-    s3bucket = S3Bucket.create(credentials=AWSCredentials(name="my-aws-credentials"))
+    s3bucket = S3Bucket.create(
+        bucket="my-bucket-name",
+        credentials="my-aws-creds-block"
+        )
     s3bucket.save(name="my_s3_bucket_block", overwrite=True)
     ```

 === "Azure"

-    TK - probably switch to prefect-azure way
+    Note that the AzureBlobStorageCredentials block is not the same as the Azure block that ships with Prefect.
+    The AzureBlobStorageCredentials block we use in this example is part of the prefect-azure library and provides additional functionality.

     ```python
-    from prefect import task
-    from prefect.filesystems import Azure
+    from prefect_azure import AzureBlobStorageCredentials

-    azure_storage = Azure(
+    azure_storage = AzureBlobStorageCredentials(
+        connection_string="my-connection-string",
     )
-    azure_storage.save(name="my-azure-creds-block", overwrite=True)
+    azure_storage.save(name="my-azure-block", overwrite=True)
     ```

 === "GCP"

-    Note the GcsBucket block is not the same as the GCS block that ships with Prefect.
+    Note that the GcsBucket block is not the same as the GCS block that ships with Prefect.
     The GcsBucket block is part of the prefect-gcp library and provides additional functionality.
     We'll use it here.

+    We'll reference the credentials block created above.

     ```python
     from prefect_gcp.cloud_storage import GcsBucket

-    gcsbucket = GcsBucket(bucket="my-bucket-name")
+    gcsbucket = GcsBucket(
+        bucket="my-bucket-name",
+        credentials="my-gcp-creds-block"
+        )
     gcsbucket.save()
     ```

 Run the code to create the block.
-You should see a message in the CLI that the block was created.
+We should see a message that the block was created.

 ## Write data